mattspotnitz/p8105_hw2_mes2165/Homework2.md

 view(df_pols)
 ```

-\#Now I will drop any missing values and reassess the data frame
+Now I will drop any missing values and reassess the data frame.

 ``` r
 df_pols %>% drop_na()